Theocondette/RL_PPO_in_Vectorized_Robotic_Environments/REPORT.md

 The final intuition is satisfying : If we change the policy in a direction such that $\dfrac{\pi_{\theta}(a_{t}|s_{t})}{\pi_{\theta_{Old}}(a_{t}|s_{t})} > 1$, and $\hat{A_{t}}>0$ we increase the probability of doing good action.
 If the action is wrong, A<0, we penalize the action and thus the policy in this situation.
 The general idea is that we increase the occurrence of right actions and decrease the occurrence of bad ones with this objective.
-Now that we have an understanding of the problem, we can delve into the PPO.

 Some details are important in this objective :